 These types of wallets represent a bygone relic of crypto’s earliest days.
 Unless someone is on a strict budget with only a small amount of coin to store, it’s hard to justify using a paper wallet to store your private keys.

 An easy way to get started trading crypto is by downloading the SoFi Invest® brokerage platform.
-You can use it to buy several forms of crypto, including Bitcoin, Ethereum, Litecoin, Dogecoin, and Cardano.
+You can use it to buy and sell several forms of crypto, including Bitcoin, Ethereum, Litecoin, Dogecoin, and Cardano.

 Photo credit: iStock/Vladimir Sukhachev